B-Lang-org/bsc/README.md

         libghc-split-prof

-You can do the analogous package-install on other Linux distributions using their native package mechanisms, and use Macports on Apple OS X. Full details can be found at <https://www.haskell.org/>, and in particular ghcup is a popular installer for recent Haskell releases. <https://www.haskell.org/ghcup/>.
+You can do the analogous package-install on other Linux distributions using their native package mechanisms, and on macOS using Homebrew or Macports.
+Full details can be found at <https://www.haskell.org/>, and in particular `ghcup` is a popular installer for recent Haskell releases <https://www.haskell.org/ghcup/>.

 On some systems, you may need to use the `cabal` command to install Haskell libraries.
-On Debian and Ubuntu, `cabal` can be installed with.

-    $ apt-get install cabal-install
+This tool is installed by `ghcup` but is also available as a package for many distributions.
 If you are using cabal 3.0 or later, you will need to use the legacy `v1-` commands to install Haskell libraries.